theeugenechong/tp/docs/DeveloperGuide.md

    2. Enter `help`.<br>
    **Expected output:** A list of commands specific to your role is shown along with their formats.

+### Meetings actions
+1. Declaring availability
+    1. Ensure that you are logged in to cOOPer.
+    2. Enter `available [date in dd-MM-yyyy] [time in HH:mm]`.
+    **Expected output:** A confirmation informing you that your username has been added to the date and time
+2. Viewing availability
+    1. Ensure that you are logged in to cOOPer.
+    2. Enter `availability`.
+   **Expected output:** A table with the availability of all users.
+3. Scheduling meeting
+    1. Ensure that you are logged in to cOOPer.
+    2. Ensure that you and one or more users have entered their availability at a common date and time.
+    3. Enter `schedule [meetingName] /with [username]`. `[username]` is a user(not you) who is available in at least one common date and time as you.
+    4. Alternatively, you can also enter `schedule [meetingName] /with [username] /at [date] [time]`. `[username]` and yourself must be both available at this date and time.
+   **Expected output:** A confirmation message informing you that the meeting is successfully scheduled.
+4. Viewing meetings
+    1. Ensure that you are logged in to cOOPer.
+    2. Enter `meetings`.
+   **Expected output:** A table with all your meetings, their date and time, and their attendees.

 ### Forum actions

 1. Adding a post
    1. Ensure that you are logged in to cOOPer.
    2. Enter `post add hello world`.<br>
    **Expected output**: A box with the post you just added is shown as confirmation.
 2. Commenting a post
    1. Ensure that you are logged in to cOOPer.
    2. Ensure you have added at least 1 post
    3. Enter `post comment hello world 2 /on 1`. <br>
    **Expected output**: A box with the post and your comment you just entered is shown as confirmation.
 3. Deleting a post
    1. Ensure that you are logged in to cOOPer.
    2. Ensure you have added at least 1 post